 Step 1: Qualify the deal

-Before you even think about booting up your favorite proposal software and looping in all of your subject matter experts, take a step back.
+Before you even think about booting up your favourite proposal software and looping in all of your subject matter experts, take a step back.

 Just like you would before deciding whether or not to send a proposal to an unqualified lead.